 Rod of Ages - If you're having difficulties on a game-to-game basis staying alive, this item is for you.
 It gives you a nice chunk of health, AP, and mana.
 Overall, it will make your sustain better.
 Grab your catalyst early instead of a second Doran's Ring and finish it as your first major item before Rabadon's.
 Don't buy a Rylai's Crystal Scepter.

-Negatron Cloak - If you're facing a heavy burst champion such as LeBlanc or Brand, or you're facing anyone with a reliable harassing spell, grab this before your Ionian Boots of Lucidity and replace the Rylai's Crystal Scepter with an Abyssal Scepter.
+Negatron Cloak - If you're facing a heavy burst champion such as LeBlanc or Brand, or you're facing anyone with a reliable harassing spell, grab this before your Ionian Boots of Lucidity and replace the Rylai's Crystal Scepter with an Abyssal Mask.
 This will keep you alive.
 Alternatively, if you're getting hit by stuns and stray skillshots, grab a Banshee's Veil.